citycoins/governance/ccips/ccip-019/ccip-019-stack-mia-mining-treasury.md

 ### End of Delegated Stacking

-Delgated stacking shall be revoked as soon as liquidation similar to CIP-022 but for MIA tokens starts.
+When MIA starts liquidation, the delegated stacking can be revoked through a proposal and the STX will be unlocked.

-In case of a hard fork and if a new version of the PoX contract is activated, the delegated stacking should continue with the new PoX contract.
+In case of a hard fork and if a new version of the PoX contract is activated, the delegated stacking should continue with a new treasury and the new PoX contract.

 ## Backwards Compatibility

-This CCIP only changes the treasury mining contract and creates a new stacking reward treasury contract.
-It is not backwards compatible.
+This CCIP adds two new treasury contracts for the MIA treasuries, and is not backwards compatible.

 ## Activation